 - have allergies to any other medicines especially barbiturates or any other anticonvulsant medicines, or any other substances, such as foods, preservatives or dyes.

-- Have or have had any of the following medical conditions:
+- have or have had any of the following medical conditions:

-- o congestive heart failure,
+- congestive heart failure

-- o hereditary problems with galactose metabolism,
+- o hereditary problems with galactose metabolism

-- o kidney problems,
+- kidney problems

-- diabetes,
+- o diabetes

-- depression.
+- o depression

-have a history of drug abuse.
+have a history of drug abuse

-Blooms the Chemist Pregabalin poses risks of abuse, misuse and dependence.
-Your body may become used to you taking Blooms the Chemist Pregabalin and this may result in physical dependence.
-It means that you may experience withdrawal symptoms if you stop taking Blooms the Chemist Pregabalin suddenly.
+Pregabalin Apotex poses risks of misuse, abuse and dependence.
+Your body may become used to you taking Pregabalin Apotex and this may result in physical dependence.
+It means that you may experience withdrawal symptoms if you stop taking Pregabalin Apotex suddenly.
 So it is important to strictly follow the directions given by your doctor.

-If you have not told your doctor about any of the above, tell them before you start taking Blooms the Chemist Pregabalin.
+If you have not told your doctor about any of the above, tell them before you start taking Pregabalin Apotex.